GitCod3r/ToDo/readme.md

 ## Important Notes
-Used GitCoPilot to resolve erros when setting up environment Used GitCoPilot to add inline comments
+- Used GitCoPilot to resolve erros when setting up environment
+- Used GitCoPilot to add inline comments
-Used ChatGPT for Postman Collection
+- Used ChatGPT for Postman collection